What is a Spark Plug and How Does it Work?

 If you want optimal engine performance and fuel economy, replace your bad spark plug as soon as possible.

 The good news is that you don’t have to bring your Subaru to a dealership to diagnose or replace a bad spark plug.
 You can tackle both jobs right in your garage.
 To diagnose a bad spark plug in your Subaru, follow the steps outlined in this diagnostic guide.

-If you’ve determined that one of your spark plugs needs to be replaced, you can do it by getting a genuine OEM replacement spark plug from us at wholesale pricing and following a step-by-step tutorial you trust.
+If you’ve determined that one of your spark plugs needs to be replaced, you can buy a genuine OEM replacement spark plug from us at wholesale pricing.
+Here’s a comprehensive tutorial on replacing a spark plug in your Subaru.